Did Reuven have only two sons when the brothers met Yosef in Egypt?

 "Then Reuben said to his father, “You may kill my two sons if I do not bring him back to you.
 Put him in my care, and I will return him to you.”"

-What's interesting here that in this week's parasha it says that Reuven had four sons (and that was the case for later mentions of Reuven's sons).
+What's interesting here is that in this week's parasha it says that Reuven had four sons (and that was the case for later mentions of Reuven's sons).
 But Reuven doesn't say "You may kill two of my sons" or "my two eldest/youngest sons".
 He just says "my two sons", as though he only has two sons.

 As is well-known, there are many issues with the way in which the 70 descendants of Yaakov were counted in our parasha: There are actually only 69 people named, why weren't the twin sisters of the tribes counted, why was Dina counted, and the chronology: If only 20 years had passed from the start of Vayeshev until the end of Miketz, how was Yehudah already a grandfather through Peretz?
 Various commentators have explained the discrepancies in various manners.
 Some have suggested that certain individuals hadn't been born yet and were only included later.
 It seems therefore possible that Reuven's two younger sons still weren't born when they came down to Egypt.